-How to fix Keyboard Lag in Windows 10
+How to fix Typing Delay or Keyboard Input Lag in Windows 11/10

 These troubleshooting tips can be followed by anyone as long as they have admin permission.
 Also, make sure to create a restore point as we are dealing with removing hardware and uninstalling drivers.